codingconcepts/pa55/README.md

         specify the output length (default 50)
   -out string
-        specify the output encoding ([ascii, hex, base32, base64, unicode]) (default "ascii") -set string
+        specify the output encoding ([ascii, hex, base32, base64, unicode]) (default "ascii") -print
+        print the password rather than copying it
+  -set string
         character set to use for passwords (default " !\"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\\]^_`abcdefghijklmnopqrstuvwxyz{|}~")
 ```